lemuel-manske/jtest/README.md

 # jtest

-A javascript test framework guided by tests
+A javascript test framework guided by tests.